daledavies/jump/README.md

 You can use the following optional environment variables to configure/customise your Jump site...

 - `SITENAME` - Custom site name.
-- `SHOWCLOCK: 'true'` - Show/hide the clock.
+- `SHOWCLOCK: 'false'` - Hide the clock.
 - `AMPMCLOCK: 'true'` - Show 12 hour clock format if true.
-- `SHOWGREETING: 'true'` - Show a friendly greeting message rather than "#home".
+- `SHOWGREETING: 'false'` - Show the label "#home" instead of a friendly greeting message.
+- `SHOWSEARCH : 'false'` - Hide the search button (disable search).
+- `ALTLAYOUT: 'true'` - Display list of sites using an [alternative layout](/screenshots/screenshot-altlayout.png).
-- `BGBLUR: 70` - Background image blur percentage.
+- `BGBLUR: 50` - Background image blur percentage.
-- `BGBRIGHT: 85` - Background image brightness percentage.
+- `BGBRIGHT: 90` - Background image brightness percentage.
-- `ALTLAYOUT: 'true'` - Display list of sites using an alternative layout.
-- `NOINDEX: 'true'` - Include a robots noindex meta tag in site header
-- `CACHEBYPASS: 'true'` - Bypass all caches, useful for testing changes.
+- `UNSPLASHAPIKEY` - An API key for Unsplash, enables fetching random background images from Unsplash.
+- `UNSPLASHCOLLECTIONS` - List of Unsplash collection ID's (separated by commas) to select random images from.
 - `OWMAPIKEY` - An API key for Open Weather Map, LATLONG (below) must also be defined.
 - `LATLONG` - A latitude and longitude for the default location (e.g. "51.509865,-0.118092").
 - `METRICTEMP: 'true'` - Metric (C) or imperial (F) temperature units.
+- `NOINDEX: 'true'` - Include a robots noindex meta tag in site header
+- `CACHEBYPASS: 'true'` - Bypass all caches, useful for testing changes.

-**NOTE:** The OWMAPIKEY and LATLONG config options must be defined together.
+**NOTE:** The `OWMAPIKEY` and `LATLONG` config options must be defined together.

 #### Volume Mapping

-You can map the "backgrounds" and "sites" directories to local directories as shown in the Docker Compose example above.
+You can map the "backgrounds",  "search" and "sites" directories to local directories as shown in the Docker Compose example above.
 Your local directories will be populated with Jump's default files when the container is next started unless the local directories already contain files, in which case the local files will be used by Jump instead.

 #### Docker